tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/5c-artsyvisions.md

 # Content Updates

-- [x] Remove free spiritual portrait offer.
+- [x] Remove free spiritual portrait offer from Home and all Vision pages
+- [x] Change name of newsletter from "Monthly" to "Intermittent"

 # Review

 - [x] Ensure social media icons link to correct accounts.
+- [x] Review for anything glaring